 Please feel free to contact me at [email protected] if you have any questions.

-I know that the return to school this year is unlike any other.
-In light of the pandemic and our current health and safety measures that we have in place, I am very aware that some of your children may be experiencing increased levels of worry or anxiety, and that not all may be at ease during the day.
-I also know that virtual learning, while convenient, can also pose its own set of challenges.
-Please know that it is my pleasure to support you and your child in navigating this year’s challenges.
+The return to school this year is unlike any other.
+In light of the pandemic and our current health and safety measures that we have in place, we are very aware that some of your children may be experiencing increased levels of worry or anxiety, and that not all may be at ease during the day.
+Virtual learning, while convenient, can also pose its own set of challenges.
+Please know that it is our pleasure to support you and your child in navigating this year’s challenges.